AriRice/Leiothlypis_first_chapter/README.md

 3. Run the Dsuite submission scripts.

 4. Enter the Dstats_by_chromosome directory and get whole-genome information by combining everything (See "Other misc commands").

+5. Import the fbranch figure and list of all windows to your local computer.
+You can also combine the window-based stats into one text file and plot those, but I didn't use these for the paper.

+# With custom R scripts